Fraud Blocker

 Tettra

-Tettra is an AI-powered knowledge.
+Tettra is an AI-powered knowledge platform.
 It suits teams that rely on chat and want answers to appear where questions are asked.
 Its AI assistant, Kai, suggests replies, saves repeated questions as articles, and sends new ones to the right expert.
 While Guru uses cards, Tettra automates answers through chat.

 Tettra Key Features